rizzitsinha/rock-paper-scissors/README.md

 The game is played until either the user or the computer gains 5 points.
 Finally, the scores are announced and the winner is declared.

 ## Visit the Website
 You can check out the game [here](https://rizzitsinha.github.io/rock-paper-scissors/).
-Make sure to open the console!